gitlabhq/gitlabhq/doc/update/upgrading_from_source.md

 In 12.0.0 we made various database related changes.
 These changes require that users first upgrade to the latest 11.11 patch release.
-Once upgraded to 11.11.x, users can upgrade to 12.0.x.
-You **can not** upgrade from 11.11.x to 12.1.0 or a newer version, instead you **must** first upgrade to 12.0.0.
+Once upgraded to 11.11.x, users can upgrade to 12.x.
 Failure to do so may result in database migrations not being applied, which could lead to application errors.

 Example 1: you are currently using GitLab 11.11.3, which is the latest patch release for 11.11.x.
-To upgrade, first upgrade to 12.0.0, then upgrade to any future versions.
+You can upgrade as usual to 12.0.0, 12.1.0, etc.

 Example 2: you are currently using a version of GitLab 10.x.
 To upgrade, first upgrade to 11.11.3.
-Once upgraded to 11.11.3 you can safely upgrade to 12.0.0, then upgrade to any future versions.
+Once upgraded to 11.11.3 you can safely upgrade to 12.0.0 or future versions.

 ## Things went south?
 Revert to previous version